inspectorioinc/awslambda-es-hipchat/README.md

 ## AWS cognito

-Choose SES Region; for example, US East
-From Email, the email address you want to handle bouncing and complaining
+In Message Customizations section, select SES Region drop-down box; for example, US East if your SES is set up there.
+Select  the email address you want to handle bouncing and complaining from Email drop-down box.

 ## AWS Elasticsearch